African Union

 Existing US federal laws have limited application to AI.
 A non-exhaustive list of key examples includes:

-On September 12, 2023, the US Senate held public hearings regarding AI13, which laid out potential forthcoming AI regulations.
+On September 12, 2023, the US Senate held public hearings regarding AI,14 which laid out potential forthcoming AI regulations.
 Possible legislation could include requiring licensing and creating a new federal regulatory agency.
-Additionally, US lawmakers held closed-door listening sessions with AI developers, technology leaders and civil society groups on September 13, 2023 in a continued push to understand and address AI.14
+Additionally, US lawmakers held closed-door listening sessions with AI developers, technology leaders and civil society groups on September 13, 2023 in a continued push to understand and address AI.15

-State legislatures have also introduced a substantial number of bills aimed at regulating AI, notably:
+Absent federal legislation, we can expect to see more state laws, and state legislatures have already introduced a substantial number of bills aimed at regulating AI, notably:

-As for international commitments, on September 5, 2024, the United States joined Andorra, Georgia, Iceland, Norway, the Republic of Moldova, San Marino, the United Kingdom, Israel, and the European Union to sign the Council of Europe’s Framework Convention33 on AI.
+As for international commitments, on September 5, 2024, the United States joined Andorra, Georgia, Iceland, Norway, the Republic of Moldova, San Marino, the United Kingdom, Israel, and the European Union to sign the Council of Europe's Framework Convention36 on AI.
 The treaty will enter into force on the first day of the month following three months after five signatories, including at least three Council of Europe Member States, have ratified it.
 Countries from all over the world will be eligible to join and commit to its provisions.
+However, given changes to US AI policy under President Trump, the US may withdraw from the Framework Convention on AI or otherwise decline to adhere to the Framework.

 Existing legislation has been the primary way in which the US regulates AI as established law, including privacy and intellectual property laws, which are generally applicable to AI technologies.